hvemulapalli/cisc525_midterm_exam-1/readme.md

-# A Midterm Exam CISC 525 Big Data Architecture - Late Summer 2020
+# A Midterm Exam CISC 525 Big Data Architecture - Fall 2020
 This is your midterm exam.
 The exam is worth 15% of your final grade.
 Please make effort to complete it as much as you can.